 Today, it includes digital tools like shoppable videos, augmented reality (AR), and gamification.
 Technology has made these experiences more accessible, especially on social media platforms like TikTok and Instagram.

 Shoppertainment is booming, especially in Asia.
-A 2023 study by TikTok and Boston Consulting Group predicts the Asia-Pacific shoppertainment market will hit $1 trillion by 2025, up from $500 billion in 2021.
+Recent market data supports this shift — Grand View Research valued the global live commerce market at USD 172.9 billion in 2025 and expects strong growth through 2033.
 Globally, brands are catching on as consumers demand more than just products — they want fun.

 Here are key trends shaping shoppertainment:

-A TikTok survey found 89% of users made unplanned purchases after watching entertaining videos.
-One in three customers wants shopping to feel more enjoyable.
+A TikTok survey found that one in three customers wants shopping to feel more enjoyable.
 These stats show why brands are investing in shoppertainment.

 Let’s look at how some companies are nailing shoppertainment.
 These examples show its versatility across industries.